Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Localization System

 \subsection{Online Localization}

-In this section, we assume that we have a 3D point-cloud of the environment, which can be obtained with the methods specified in \rev{Section \ref{sec:mapping}}, and we want to have an online estimation of the pose of our vehicles during the experiment so that the inspection mission is properly executed.
+In this section, we assume that we have a 3D point-cloud of the environment, which can be obtained with the methods specified in Section \ref{sec:mapping}, and we want to have an online estimation of the pose of our vehicles during the experiment so that the inspection mission is properly executed.

-\rev{In contrast to \cite{gnss-denied-gross-2019}, our localization system uses a global reference frame shared by both the UAV and UGV, obtaining independent estimations of the pose of both robots with a reprojection error of the order of centimeters (see Section \ref{sec:experiments}).
-Thus, we follow an approach similar to our previous approach for the MBZIRC 2020 competition \citep{martinez_rozas_22}.
-In it, each vehicle used an independent Monte Carlo Localization (MCL) approach integrating a 3D LiDAR sensor, a compass, an altimeter and a \rev{GNSS receiver}.
-Even though this system was used with acceptable results, the estimation of the yaw angle of the platform was not very precise, which is crucial when performing inspection tasks. }

-Hence, we designed an optimization-based alternative, the Direct LiDAR Localization method \citep{dll} (DLL).
-It is a fast direct map-based localization technique using 3D LiDAR for its application.
-DLL implements a point cloud to map registration based on non-linear optimization of the distance of the points and the map, thus not requiring features, nor point correspondences.
+\revD{We have designed} an optimization-based localization system, DLL \citep{dll}.
+It is a fast, direct, map-based localization technique using 3D LiDAR for its application.
+DLL implements a point cloud to map registration based on non-linear optimization of the distance of the points and the map, thus not requiring features nor point correspondences.
 Instead, it uses a trilinear interpolation of the Euclidean Distance Field (EDF) representing the environment, which enables enhanced search for the optimal thanks to the continuous gradient computation.
-The EDF is processed offline during map building; although it can also be generated online with faster implementations like FIESTA \cite{Han:Iros19}, significantly reducing computational load compared to kd-tree-based approaches.
+The EDF is processed offline during map building, although it can also be generated online with faster implementations like FIESTA \cite{Han:Iros19}, significantly reducing computational load compared to kd-tree-based approaches.